10 of my favourite things to do

 You will be spoiled for choice if you are a garden lover!
 Don’t miss:

 Sussex Prairie Garden; BN5 9AT (near Henfield).
 It covers 6 acres planted in a naturalistic style.
-Open from 1st June.
-Admission: Adult £7; Child £3.50.
+Open from June to mid October.
+Admission: Adult £8; Child £4.
 9 miles from Steyning.

 Highdown Gardens; BN12 6FB (near Worthing).
 One of the hidden gems of the area and home to a unique collection of rare plants and trees.
 Open all year with free admission.
 15 miles from Steyning.
 Details at Highdown Gardens